The success of a fantastic fireworks shot is the location. You need to know where the fireworks will go off well before they do.

 Nikon D4, 70-200mm, ISO 10000, ƒ/2.8, 1/800 with Nikon SB900 on camera flash fired at slow sync

-While at first glance this photo is quite acceptable the main light is now my flash and not the stage lighting.
+While at first glance this photo may seem acceptable, the main light is now my flash, not the stage lighting.

 Nikon D4, 70-200mm, ISO 2500, ƒ/2.8, 1/100

-The second shot is available light and shot only 1 minute prior to the flash shot.
-This is around 9 pm and on one of the longest days of the year, so there is still some sunlight as the sun sets.
+The second shot is available light and was shot only 1 minute before the flash shot.
+It is around 9 pm, and on one of the longest days of the year, there is still some sunlight as the sun sets.

 There is not as much “Stage Light” as there will be after the sun sets.